 \section{Introduction}

-There is a strong belief that the matter produced in the heavy ion collision experiments in both Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) has a collective behavior.
+There is a strong belief that the matter produced in the heavy ion collision experiments in the both Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) has a collective behavior.
 This is experimentally confirmed by measuring the second Fourier harmonic of the particle momentum azimuthal distribution, namely the \textit{elliptic flow}, $v_2$ \cite{Ackermann:2000tr,Aamodt:2010pa}.
-In fact, the almond shape of the initial energy density in non-central collisions manifests itself in $v_2$.
-Moreover, there exist other \textit{flow harmonics} (Fourier harmonics) such as triangle flow, $v_3$ \cite{Alver:2010gr} which corresponds to the event-by-event position fluctuations of nucleons inside the nucleus.
+In fact, the almond shape of the initial energy density in noncentral collisions manifests itself in $v_2$.
+Moreover, there exist other \textit{flow harmonics} (Fourier harmonics) such as triangle flow, $v_3$ \cite{Alver:2010gr}, which corresponds to the event-by-event position fluctuations of nucleons inside the nucleus.
 The triangular flow as well as other flow harmonics have been observed in RHIC \cite{Adare:2011tg,Sorensen:2011fb} and LHC \cite{ALICE:2011ab,Aamodt:2011by,Li:2011mp,Aad:2014vba}.

 The reaction plane angle in a single collision is not an accurate observable in the experiments.
-If we had prior knowledge about the reaction plane, we would obtain different values for each flow harmonic of the events in the same centrality class.
+If we had prior knowledge about the reaction plane, then we would obtain different values for each flow harmonic of the events in the same centrality class.
 However, one would still be able to extract the flow harmonics of many events in the same centrality class with even unknown reaction plane angle.
 One way to do that is to use the multiparticle azimuthal correlation function, $c_n\{2k\}$ \cite{Borghini:2000sa,Borghini:2001vi}.

-In \cite{Yan:2014afa}, it is shown that the fluctuations of initial anisotropy $\ve_n$, generated by different initial condition Monte-Carlo generators, can be described by Elliptic-Power distribution.
+In Reference\cite{Yan:2014afa}, it is shown that the fluctuations of initial anisotropy $\ve_n$, generated by different initial condition Monte Carlo generators, can be described by elliptic-power distribution.
 This distribution is not exact Gaussian.
-As a result, after the hydrodynamic evolution, we also expect that the $v_n$ distribution of an ensemble of events in the same centrality class not to be exactly Gaussian.
-Certain statistical quantities such as skewness, kurtosis, etc. quantify the deviation of a given distribution from Gaussianity.
-It has been shown that the fine splitting between $v_2\{4\}$ and $v_2\{6\}$ is the consequence of the skewness in $v_2$ distribution \cite{Giacalone:2016eyu}.
+As a result, after the hydrodynamic evolution, we expect that the $v_n$ distribution of an ensemble of events in the same centrality class not to be exactly Gaussian, too.
+There are certain statistical quantities such as skewness, kurtosis, etc, which quantify the deviation of a given distribution from Gaussianity.
+It has been shown that the fine splitting between $v_2\{4\}$ and $v_2\{6\}$ is the consequence of nonzero skewness in $v_2$ distribution \cite{Giacalone:2016eyu}.